 So she embarked on an undeniably unusual double degree, combining an Arts major in photography – as well as a second in Mandarin – with a Science major in biochemistry.
 Part way through her studies, and after completing an internship with Deakin’s Institute for Frontier Materials, Molly started to see how her interests and abilities could fit together professionally.

 'I noticed that at every single level of academia there was a serious lack of visuals that properly reflected the quality of the science being done, which has a direct influence on things like collaborative opportunities and funding,' she says.

 'There was a real gap, and that's what set me on a path to realising that with my skillset, my background in science as well as aesthetics, design and photography, perhaps I could help.'

 What happens when you combine photography with science?
-Molly shares her story.
+Molly, founder and director of Patton'd Studios, shares her story.